Kayarchy - the sea kayaker's online handbook and reference

 Micro-multihulls can be made as catamarans, trimarans or proas.

-Several big manufacturers offer seaworthy 16 foot micro-multihulls with main hulls which resemble kayaks but which cannot easily be paddled if the wind dies.
+Several big manufacturers offer seaworthy 16 foot micro-multihulls with main hulls which look like kayaks but can't easily be paddled if the wind dies.
 There is the Windrider, made in polyethylene to a design by "Trimaran" Jim Brown.
 The high-sided main hull would keep you fairly dry but comes nearly up to your armpits, and the boat weighs 250 lbs. www.windrider.com There is also the Adventure Island from Hobie, which is basically a polyethylene sit-on-top kayak with two long ama.
-It looks to us as if the outrigger arms would prevent you making easy use of a paddle.
-The boat is fitted with Hobie's pedal-operated Mirage flipper system instead. www.hobiecat.com
+The outrigger arms get in the way of a paddle, and the boat is fitted with Hobie's pedal-operated Mirage flipper system instead. www.hobiecat.com

-SkiSail foil stabilised kayakA few racing sailors use hydrofoils not just to stabilize their boats but to lift the hulls right out of the water.
+SkiSail foil stabilised kayakA few racing sailors use hydrofoils not just to stabilize their boats but to lift them right out of the water.
 There's even a commercial version, the Windrider Rave at www.windrider.com, but we're thinking about the relatively gentle version, foils for stabilization.
-An elegant and attractive foil-stabilized boat was the SkiSail, designed by David Chinery (illustration at left).
-This had a hull resembling an 18 foot racing ski hull with the stern removed to take a rudder, stabilized by small buoyant Bruce foils on the ends of a fiberglass outrigger, powered by a windsurfer rig.
+An elegant and attractive foil-stabilized boat was the SkiSail, designed by David Chinery (illustration at right).
+This had a hull resembling an 18 foot racing ski with the stern removed to take a rudder, stabilized by small buoyant foils on the ends of a fiberglass outrigger, powered by a windsurfer rig.
 It deserved to be a commercial success, but wasn't.
-For a temporary foil Bruce stabilizer which can be strapped to any kayak, see the K-Wing at Sailing A Kayak.
+For a temporary Bruce foil stabilizer which can be strapped to any kayak, see the K-Wing at Sailing A Kayak.

 Yachts & sea kayaks